blocklet/blocklet-site/developer/docs/pages/reference/blocklet-spec/index.md

 - Parent blocklet services are configured in `interface.services` in parent blocklet.yml

-### Child blocklet services
+### Component blocklet services

-- Child blocklet services are configured in `interface.services` in child blocklet.yml
+- Component blocklet services are configured in `interface.services` in component blocklet.yml
-- When `children.mountPoints.services` is configured in parent blocklet.yml, it will be merged with child blocklet.yml `interface.services`
+- When `components[].services` is configured in parent blocklet.yml, it will be merged with component blocklet.yml `interface.services`

 Examples of merger strategies: